weakish/docs-en/views/leanengine_cli.md

 Attach `-h` in the end of any command of the CLI to get help information (like `$ lean up -h`).
 {% endcall %}

 Beside using the CLI, you can also run a project **natively** by using commands like `node server.js` or `python wsgi.py`, which helps you better integrate LeanEngine into your existing workflows and IDEs.
-Keep in mind that the projects created with CLI depends on several environment variables, so make sure they are configured correctly.
+Keep in mind that projects created with CLI depend on several environment variables, so make sure they are configured correctly.

 You can get a list of environment variables mentioned above by running `$ lean env`.
 By setting them up manually in the terminal, you will not be required to run your project with the CLI anymore.
 If your shell supports `sh`, you can run `eval $(lean env)` to get this done.

-You can attach custom parameters for running you project by adding `--` and these parameters after `$ lean up`.
-All the parameters will be passed to the actual start-up command.
+`$ lean up` supports pass-through custom start-up parameters.
+All parameters after `--` will be passed to the actual start-up command.
 For example, if you want to pass `--inspect` to the start-up command of a Node.js project to enable the remote debugging function, you can run `$ lean up -- --inspect`.

 You can also use your own start-up command with `--cmd`, like `$ lean up --cmd=my-custom-command`.